To print numpy objects without line breaks, you can use np.array_repr() with .replace() methods or np.array2string() with formatting.

 Method 1: Using np.array_repr() with .replace()

-The numpy.array_repr() function converts an array into a string means it returns a string representation of the array.
+The numpy.array_repr() function converts an array into a string, returning a string representation of the array.

 After converting it into a string, we can further apply the .replace() function to replace the line break character (“\n”) with an empty space(“), effectively removing the line breaks.